-Focusing in on micro quantities, rather than replacing your weekly food shop, Q-Commerce is there to help you get particular items delivered quickly and conveniently.
+Focusing in on micro quantities, rather than replacing your weekly food shop, is there to help you get particular items delivered quickly and conveniently.

-At an average age of 36, young adults are the most common drivers for Q-commerce and are aiding the current rise of urbanization.
+At an average age of 36, young adults are the most common drivers and are aiding the current rise of urbanization.
 With smaller household sizes becoming much more common, the push in demand for delivery of products in small quantities in these areas are replacing those traditional larger and cheaper.

-How do Quick-Commerce Companies Operate?
+How do these Companies Operate?

 Although all business models face differences, the general operation of these companies are very similar, running in contrary to the E-commerce brick and mortar warehouses.
-Rather than operating from large units based on the outskirts of cities, Q-Commerce companies base them selves centrally and strategically allowing for ultimate agility and flexibility that’s required to respond to customer demand, around the clock.
+Rather than operating from large units based on the outskirts of cities, these companies base them selves centrally and strategically allowing for ultimate agility and flexibility that’s required to respond to customer demand, around the clock.

 Sometimes referred to as ‘dark stores’ these can be anywhere between 3,229 and 7,500 sq ft and stock 1,000+ unique products.

 - Aggregators – Third party websites offering on-demand fulfilment.
 Focussed within three areas of takeaway, grocery-focussed and service.